KeepDocs/France/README.md

-# Keep-Node-Docs
+# KeepDocs.github.io

+## KeepDocs French version

 Hi, welcome to the documentation repo.

 If you want to see the finished site:

-It is published at [https://estebank97.github.io/Keep-Node-Docs/](https://estebank97.github.io/Keep-Node-Docs/).
+It is published at [https://keepdocs.github.io/KeepDocsFrance/](https://keepdocs.github.io/KeepDocsFrance/).

-Please review it, and to make changes :branch it, change the md files, PR.
+Please review it, and to make changes fork it, change the md files, PR.

 Tks !